API java : JPEGQTable

 extends Object

-For more information about the operation of the built-in JPEG plug-ins, see the JPEG metadata format specification and usage notes.
+For more information about the operation of the standard JPEG plug-in, see the JPEG metadata format specification and usage notes

 static JPEGQTable K1Div2Luminance